-We invite volunteers to help teach English classes and practise English with our students, but also love volunteers who have other ideas to help develop new projects or fundraising campaigns.
+We invite volunteers to help teach English classes and practice English with our students, but also love volunteers who have other ideas to help develop new projects or fundraising campaigns.
 We hope volunteers will bring energy and initiative and help us achieve our goals!

 We provide free accommodation and food to our volunteers, who are highly valued and appreciated by everyone at the school!
 Whether you stay for one or three months, you will certainly have a positive impact at our school.
-All the students and teachers are always very excited to meet foreigners as it gives them an opportunity to learn and also practise speaking English.
+All the students and teachers are always very excited to meet foreigners as it gives them an opportunity to learn and also practice speaking English.